 2. Administer/Organize

-People who are highly organized or have specialized skills in social media or WordPress, may be able to fill free hours working as a virtual assistant.
+People who are highly organized or have specialized skills in social media or Wordpress, may be able to fill free hours working as a virtual assistant.
 Virtual assistants help executives manage their schedules, email, blogs, and/or social media accounts.
 Pay ranges from minimum wage to as much as $100 an hour, based on the assistant’s experience and skills.

 Sites that connect VAs with clients include Belay, Boldly and Time Etc. However, skilled VAs often find their own clients through social media and trade groups.